Skip to main content

 Sony MDR-ZX310 Headphones

-By luck I was at a thrift shop and saw a pair of Sony MDR-ZX310 for sale.
-I scooped them up as I've heard so many positive online reviews that they are great for the price point of $18.
+By luck, I stumbled upon a pair of Sony MDR-ZX310 headphones at a thrift shop.
+I couldn't resist the opportunity to scoop them up, especially since I've heard so many positive reviews online about their performance for the price point of $18.

-also own the lower end model ZX100's and can compare the two.
+I also own the lower-end model, the ZX100, and can compare the two.

 Sound Quality